Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 ## Tech used
 HTML, CSS and Javascript

 Balsamiq wireframes

 Fontawesome

 Google Fonts

 Bootsrap 4.2.1

 ##  Github
-CLI command used to add, commit and push to github. command python3 -m http.server used to open the browser
+CLI command used to add, commit and push to github.

+python3 -m http.server used to open the browser

 ## Sources

  W3 schools

  Google search

  pixabay

  canva

  besthqwallpapers

  Free logo design

  tutorialspoint

  all the images/pictures was free.
 No license needed.

 ## Testing
-W3 validator , html and css for checking: result HTML nad CSS (show result) ami.respomsivedesing.information google chrome
+W3 validator , html and css for checking: result HTML nad CSS (show result)

+ami.respomsivedesing.information

+google chrome

 Opera

 Firefox

 Microsoft edge

 Mobile console

 ## Bug
-Error 304 and 404 on my workspace.
-I googled what is this for code.
-After I deleled the browser historic, it was gone.
+Error 304 and 404 on my workspace.I googled what is this for code.
+After I deleled the browser historic.